rlvlad/wt-project-2025/docs/src/sections/submission.typ

 #colbreak()

 The user can #user_action[drag] the title of a track and #user_action[drop] it in a different position to achieve the desidered order, without invoking the server.
 Once finished, the user can click on a #element[button to save the order] and #server_action[store] the sequence on the server.
 In subsequent accesses, the personalized track order is #server_action[loaded] instead of the default one.
-A newly added track in a custom-ordered playlist is #server_action[inserted always at the end].
+A newly added track in a custom-ordered playlist is #server_action[inserted #underline(stroke: yellow.darken(20%))[always] at the end].

 #figure(
   placement: bottom,